shuantsu-zz/shuantsu/README.md

 # Oh, hi.

 You found my GitHub page.
-That was a triumph.
+That was a triumph!
 Congratulations.

 ## But wait a minute!
 How would I describe me in a short sentence?